openshift/installer/docs/user/azure/customization.md

 * `defaultMachinePlatform` (optional object): Default [Azure-specific machine pool properties](#machine-pools) which applies to [machine pools](../customization.md#machine-pools) that do not define their own Azure-specific properties.
 * `resourceGroupName` (optional string):  The name of an already existing resource group where the cluster should be installed.
 If empty, a new resource group will created for the cluster.
 * `networkResourceGroupName` (optional string): The resource group where the Azure VNet is found.
+* `networkSecurityGroupName` (optional string): The name of an existing network security group with rules for the existing VNet.
 * `virtualNetwork` (optional string): The name of an existing VNet where the cluster infrastructure should be provisioned.
 * `controlPlaneSubnet` (optional string): An existing subnet which should be used for the cluster control plane.
 * `computeSubnet` (optional string): An existing subnet which should be used by cluster nodes.